Cosmetic and Family Dentist in Raleigh

 The dentist will start to introduce nitrous oxide when it is clear that the patient is comfortable breathing in the oxygen.
 The amount of nitrous oxide will be increased after several minutes, the patient will then be asked, “What are you feeling?”

-For most patients who receive laughing gas the first sign or symptom they experience is lightheadedness, followed by a feeling of all-over warmth, which is an ideal feeling if this is an emergency dental care situation.
+For most patients who receive laughing gas the first sign or symptom they experience is lightheadedness, followed by a feeling of all-over warmth.
 A significant number of people also mention a “vibrating” or “humming” sensation which is comfortable.
 Feeling that the hands or fingertips are becoming “numb” is also common.

 A similar sensation may also be noticed in the mouth – an advantage to both the sedation dentist and the patient during the treatment process.
 For some patients, a feeling that their legs and arms are “very light” is experienced.
 However, other patients note that their legs and arms felt very heavy to the extent that they felt they could not lift them up.

 Both of these sensations are completely normal.
 The patient may also feel perspiration to some extent as well.
-It is quite normal for oxygen and nitrous oxide dentistry to have such an effect on the patient.
+It is normal for nitrous oxide and oxygen dentistry to have such an effect on the patient.

 Throughout the procedure, the sedation dentist will speak with the patient who will be able to reply with ease.
-This factor is both a significant advantage and an important safety element of using laughing gas for conscious sedation.
+This factor is both a significant advantage and a safety element of using laughing gas for conscious sedation.

 If the patient starts to feel uncomfortable during the process, or if they feel that they are receiving too much nitrous oxide they should immediately inform the dentist who will be able to adjust the gas flow within a few seconds so that the patient feels comfortable again.